Sharon Carter (Marvel Cinematic Universe): Characterization and appearances

-Multiverse saga

 VanCamp reprised her role in the Disney+ miniseries The Falcon and the Winter Soldier (2021).
 At the start of the series, Carter is in a "pretty dark place", and VanCamp noted that she was interested to explore new sides of Carter such as her anger, adding Carter had "a bit more edge" and a "chip on her shoulder".
 In the series, Carter is revealed to be the Power Broker, and had "resorted to a life of crime when she had no other options available", after the events of Civil War where she was branded a terrorist for helping Rogers.
 TheWrap writer Phil Owen noted that while heroes such as Bucky Barnes were pardoned for their crimes, Carter was not, which he felt was "ridiculous on multiple levels" and that it "tarnishes Steve's legacy even further".
 In the series finale's mid-credits scene, Carter was revealed to have turned full supervillain, contacting potential buyers about selling government secrets from her new position.
 Though the series does not explain much of what Carter went through since she was last seen, co-executive producer Zoie Nagelhout noted that the character had a story arc offscreen.
 Executive producer and writer Malcolm Spellman stated the writers chose not to "be fake" by simply saying she had been in hiding, but rather, since she previously had "a very youthful quality to her", Carter was able to "[grow] up" because of being scorned by the intelligence community.
-On her new role as a supervillain, VanCamp noted that seeing where Carter has ended up was meant to give "a sense that it hasn't always been easy, and that the sacrifices she's made weren't always worth it in her mind".
-When VanCamp learned that Carter was the Power Broker, she felt it solidified the version of the character that appears in the series, and called the reveal "very fitting [since] she was hurt and scorned and went rogue".
+On her new role as a supervillain, VanCamp felt it solidified the character, adding that "the sacrifices [Carter] made weren't always worth it in her mind".

 In 2021 and 2024, VanCamp voiced two alternate versions of Carter in two respective What If...? episodes, "What If...
 Zombies?!", and "What If... the Emergence Destroyed the Earth?".
 The former episode saw Carter as one of the last surviving heroes of a zombie apocalypse, and eventually turns into a zombie herself before being killed by Hope van Dyne.
 The latter episode saw Carter in another apocalyptic environment, having survived the Emergence and becomes the Power Broker.
 In the episode, Carter betrays Riri Williams to Quentin Beck's Iron Federation.
 Comic Book Resources writer Joshua Patton felt the episode developed Carter's character in the MCU by steering her more toward a villainous direction.